 The perfect candidate for the mono-ski would be an individual with spinal cord injury (typically T-4 or lower) or any other type of mobility impairment, such as multiple sclerosis or muscular dystrophy.
 A mono-ski candidate should be in good physical condition and ready to have fun.

-Typical candidate for the Bi-ski would be an individual with a mid to high level spinal cord injury(C-1 to T-3), involved Cerebral Palsy, Spina Bifida, or MS.
+Typical candidate for the Bi-ski would be an individual with a mid to high level spinal cord injury(C-1 to T-3), involved Cerebral Palsy, Spina Bifida, or multiple sclerosis.

 Turning the Bi-ski can be done with subtle movement of the head or if one has adequate arm mobility, turns can be initiated with the use of outriggers.